Hi! I’m Tasha Hackett. I write books and I know stuff.

 Somewhere between twelve and thirty life happened and the author vision was lost.

 Only three and a half years later, I completed my first manuscript: Bluebird on the Prairie.
-I set out to create a romantic comedy while exploring themes of hope and grief and finding love again.
+I set out to create a historical romance while exploring themes of hope and grief and finding love again.

 I almost quit writing.